Demmielade/alx-zero_day/0x01-emacs/README.md

-contains the command for opening a file within emacs
+contains the commands for operating with ease within emacs